wren-lang/wren/doc/site/syntax.markdown

     :::wren
     // This is a comment.

 Block comments start with `/*` and end with `*/`.
-They can span multiple lines or be within a single one.
+They can span multiple lines:

+    :::wren
+    /* This
+       is
+       a
+       multi-line
+       comment. */

 Unlike C, block comments can nest in Wren:

     :::wren
     /* This is /* a nested */ comment. */

+This is handy because it lets you easily comment out an entire block of code, even if the code already contains block comments.

 ## Reserved words